 The Plaza Hotel Pioneer Park, El Paso, TX

-The Plaza Hotel Pioneer Park is listed by Travel and Leisure as “One of the Hotel Openings to look forward to in 2020.”
+The Plaza Hotel Pioneer Park was listed by Travel and Leisure as “One of the Hotel Openings to look forward to in 2020” and is now on numerous “must visit” lists.
 This hotel originally opened in 1930 as the first high-rise in Conrad Hilton’s hotel empire and is listed on the National Register of Historic Places.
 The Art Deco-inspired historic hotel in downtown El Paso signifies the reinvigoration of a destination that celebrates diversity, artistry and community.
-Cooper Carry led a design team including the Johnson Studio at Cooper Carry which designed the Ambar restaurant, Tequila Bar and rooftop bar, La Perla, offering spectacular views of El Paso, New Mexico and Mexico.
-This hotel renovation was completed in Summer 2020.
+Cooper Carry led a design team including local architects In*Situ, and The Johnson Studio at Cooper Carry which designed the Ambar restaurant, Tequila Bar and rooftop bar, La Perla, offering spectacular views of El Paso, New Mexico and Mexico.
+This hotel renovation was completed in Summer 2020, and has since won numerous awards, including the 2021 Eagle Award from the American Association of Builders & Contractors, the AIA El Paso Jury Prize, and the BDNY Gold Key Award.

 Medical Arts Building, Atlanta, GA